zyxle/ionic3-native/README.md

 # ionic3-native
-the project for native of ionic3
+the project for plugin of ionic3